Reformed Churches in the Netherlands (Liberated): Educational institutes

-The church runs 129 schools: 124 elementary schools, four comprehensive high schools, and one college.
-These private schools enjoy special protection by Royal Decree, which means that they cannot be forced to accept pupils from backgrounds that are incompatible with their Reformed views.
-Partly as a result of this Royal Decree, they can only employ staff who are members of the Reformed Churches (Liberated), although they will enroll pupils from families willing to comply with the Reformed doctrines.
+The church ran 129 schools: 124 elementary schools, four comprehensive high schools, and one college.
+These private schools enjoyed special protection by Royal Decree, which means that they could not be forced to accept pupils from backgrounds that were incompatible with their Reformed views.
+Partly as a result of this Royal Decree, they could only employ staff who are members of the Reformed Churches (Liberated), although they would enroll pupils from families willing to comply with the Reformed doctrines.

-It has a theological institute in Kampen, the Theological University of the Reformed Churches.
-It offers the Bachelor of Theology, the Master of Divinity.
+It had a theological institute in Kampen, the Theological University of the Reformed Churches.
+It offered the Bachelor of Theology and the Master of Divinity.

 International relations

 The Reformed Churches (Liberated) has been a member of the International Conference of Reformed Churches, until their membership was suspended in 2017 for having adopted women’s ordination.
-They maintain strong relations with many foreign Reformed and Presbyterian churches, and sister church relations exist with dozens of churches around the world.
+They maintained strong relations with many foreign Reformed and Presbyterian churches, and sister church relations existed with dozens of churches around the world.

 Their relationships with the Canadian Reformed Churches and Free Reformed Churches of Australia have been particularly strong in the past, seeing as these federations were founded shortly after World War II by Dutch immigrants who had come out of the Liberation.
 However, in 2012 the FRCA expressed concern at what they perceived to be a "liberal way of interpreting Scripture" present in the RCN, and in June 2015 decided to suspend the sister-church relationship, The Canadian Reformed Churches decided at Synod Dunnville 2016 that accepting RCN attestations and allowing RCN ministers on the pulpit would no longer be automatic.
 The FRCA completely terminated their relationship with the Reformed Churches (Liberated) at their Synod Bunbury 2018, and the Canadian Reformed Churches did the same at their Synod Edmonton 2019.
 The Reformed Church of the United States had made a similar decision in May 2018.

-The Liberated Churches are active on the mission field and collaborate closely with other Calvinist churches.
+The Liberated Churches were active on the mission field and collaborated closely with other Calvinist churches.